em1lyy/Commander/README.md

 # Commander
 A terminal.
-Very barebones but functional.
+Very barebones, but functional.

 ## Build instructions
 1. Clone the repository